westzq1/westzq1.github.io/_posts/2019-02-11-Application Containers copy.md

 comments: true
 ---

-The Application Containers is a new feature on multi-tenant database in 12.2.
+The Application Containers is a new feature on multi-tenant datab

 It is working with the feature like